 Veneer is a form of dental cosmetic product that protects the surface of discolored or damaged teeth.

-Dental veneers are indirectly fabricated in a dental laboratory by a dental technician and are later bonded to the damaged tooth.
+Dental veneers are fabricated in a dental laboratory by a dental technician and are later bonded to the damaged tooth.

 There is no reason why anyone should put up with gaps in their teeth or with teeth that are discolored, badly shaped or crooked.
 In today’s dentistry, a veneer can be placed over the teeth to correct nature's mistake or the results of an injury and help you have a beautiful and sparkling smile.